-Just try and drive less if you can.
-This will save a lot of CO2 emissions from polluting our atmosphere.
+This will prevent a lot of CO2 emissions from polluting the atmosphere.

-4 – Reduce your plastic consumption
+4. Reduce your plastic consumption

 Plastic pollution has been a huge problem for years.

 Everyone has seen pictures of birds trapped in plastic bags or sea turtles having a straw stuck in their nose.
-This is heartbreaking.

-Also, in another blog post, I among other things explained why we should stay away from products made from oil.
+Also, in another blog post, I explained why we should stay away from products made from oil.

 We can all implement at least one habit that will help curb our plastic usage.

-5 – Eat less meat
+5. Eat less meat

 Animal agriculture has huge environmental impacts on the planet.

-Raising cattle implies deforesting significant portions of forests which destroys biodiversity and accelerates habitat loss.
+Raising cattle implies deforesting significant portions of forests, which destroys biodiversity and accelerates habitat loss.